scottericpetersen/pro-audio-on-linux/README.md

 ## 2.a Kernel level - ALSA

 ***ALSA*** provides hardware interfacing and device drivers for audio hardware (input and output.)
-Because it is part of the kernel, ALSA is always present on every system.
+Because it is part of the kernel, ALSA is present on Linux systems.

 One important "feature" of ALSA that shows why the following sections on audio servers exist, is that it provides connection to system hardware (built-in or USB, etc) to *only one client* at a time.
 This means if you directly choose ALSA as the sound server of choice in your DAW, no other audio sources on your system (ex.
 Spotify running in a browser) will have access to the audio card.